-'EBA shall submit those draft regulatory technical standards to the Commission by [12 months after the entry in force of this amending Regulation].";
+'EBA shall submit those draft regulatory technical standards to the Commission by ...
+[12 months from the date of entry in force of this amending Regulation].';

-(189) Article 325bh is amended as follows:

-- (a) paragraph 1 is amended as follows: - (i) point (d) is replaced by the following: - "(d) the internal risk-measurement model shall incorporate risk factors corresponding to gold and to the individual foreign currencies in which the institution's positions are denominated; for CIUs, the actual foreign exchange positions of the CIU shall be taken into account; institutions may rely on third-party reporting of the foreign exchange position of the CIU, provided that the correctness of that report is adequately ensured;"
+- (185) Article 325bh is amended as follows: - (a) paragraph 1 is amended as follows: - (i) point (d) is replaced by the following: - '(d) the internal risk-measurement model shall incorporate risk factors corresponding to gold and to the individual foreign currencies in which the institution's positions are denominated; for CIUs, the actual foreign exchange positions of the CIU shall be taken into account; institutions may rely on third-party reporting of the foreign exchange position of the CIU, provided that the correctness of that report is adequately ensured;'

-- (ii) the following point (i) is added: - "(i) for positions in CIUs, institutions shall look through the underlying positions of the CIUs at least on a weekly basis to calculate their own funds requirements in accordance with this Chapter-.
-Where the look-through approach is carried out weekly, institutions shall be able to monitor the risks resulting from significant changes in the composition of the CIU.
-Institutions that do not have adequate data inputs or information to calculate the own fund requirement for market risk of a CIU position in accordance with the look-through approach may rely on a third party to obtain those data inputs or information, provided that all the following conditions are met:
+- (ii) the following point is added: - ^c(i) for positions in CIUs, institutions shall look through the underlying positions of the CIUs at least on a weekly basis to calculate their own funds requirements in accordance with this Chapter i; where the look-through approach is carried out weekly, institutions shall be able to monitor the risks resulting from significant changes in the composition of the CIU; institutions that do not have adequate data inputs or information to calculate the own funds requirements for market risk of a CIU position in accordance with the look-through approach may rely on a third party to obtain those data inputs or information, provided that all of the following conditions are met:

-- (i) the third party is one of the following: - the depository institution or the depository financial institution of the CIU, provided that the CIU exclusively invests in securities and deposits all the securities at that depository institution or depository financial institution; - for CIUs not covered by the first indent of this point(i), the CIU management company, provided that the CIU management company meets the criteria set out in Article 132(3), point (a). - a third-party vendor on condition that the data, information or risk metrics are provided by or calculated from the third parties of this point or another such third-party vendor.
+- (i) the third party is one of the following: - the depository institution or the depository financial institution of the CIU, provided that the CIU exclusively invests in securities and deposits all securities at that depository institution or depository financial institution; - (2) the CIU management company, provided that it meets the criteria set out in Article 132(3), point (a); - (3) a third-party vendor on the condition that the data, information or risk metrics are provided or calculated by the third parties referred to in point (1) or (2) of this point or another such third-party vendor;

-- (ii) the third party provides the institution with the data, information or risk metrics to calculate the own funds requirement for market risk of the CIU position in accordance with the approach referred to in the first subparagraph; - (iii) an external auditor of the institution has confirmed the adequacy of the third party's data-, information or risk metrics referred to in point (ii) and the institution's competent authority has unrestricted access to these data-, information or risk metrics upon request.";
+- (ii) the third party provides the institution with the data data , information or risk metrics to calculate the own funds requirements for market risk of the CIU position in accordance with the look-through approach referred to in the first subparagraph; - (iii) an external auditor of the institution has confirmed the adequacy of the third party data , information or risk metrics referred to in point (ii) and the competent authority has unrestricted access to those data , information or risk metrics upon request.';

-- (b) paragraph 2 is replaced by the following: - '2.
-An institution may use empirical correlations within broad categories of risk factors and, for the purpose of calculating the unconstrained expected shortfall measure UESt as referred to in Article 325bb(1) across broad categories of risk factors only where the institution's approach for measuring those correlations is sound, consistent with either the applicable liquidity horizons or, upon the satisfaction of the institution's competent authority, with the base time horizon of 10 days set out in Article 325bc(1) and implemented with integrity.'; - (c) paragraph 3 is deleted;
+- (b) paragraph 2 is replaced by the following: - 62.
+An institution may use empirical correlations within broad categories of risk factors and, for the purpose of calculating the unconstrained expected shortfall measure UES_t as referred to in Article 325bb(1) across broad categories of risk factors only where the institution's approach for measuring those correlations is sound, consistent with either the applicable liquidity horizons or, to the satisfaction of the competent authority, with the base time horizon of 10 days set out in Article 325bc(1), and implemented with integrity.'; - (c) paragraph 3 is deleted;

-(190) in Article 325bi(1), point (b) is amended as follows:
+(186) in Article 325bi, paragraph 1 is amended as follows: